 If you’re under 18 and are concerned about privacy, it’s ok to ask your doctor about confidentiality before you share any information with them.
 The things that you and your doctor talk about during your visit will generally be completely private, unless there’s a situation where they feel you may be in danger of hurting yourself, hurting others, or being hurt by someone else.

 Here are some tips for being open with your doctor:

 Get referrals.
 Ask LGBTQ people in your area who they see.
 Planned Parenthood provides high-quality health services to all patients — regardless of sexual orientation or gender identity.
 Your local LGBTQ center probably has a list of LGBTQ-friendly places, too.
-You can also check out the Gay and Lesbian Medical Association Provider Directory.
+You can also check out the GLMA: Health Professionals Advancing LGBTQ+ Equality Provider Directory.

 Bring a friend.
 If you’re feeling nervous about coming out to your doctor or talking about your sexual orientation or gender identity, bring along a trusted friend or support person.